seenthattinker/Conceptinero/wiki/first.md

 ![x]  collecting data for analysis
 ![x]  analyzing test results, requirements
 ![x]  technological planning for SR&ED
-![x]  assignment of technological personnel |---| testing
+![x]  assignment of technological personnel &mdash; testing
-![x]  development of technological strategies |---| job priority technological documentation for internal use/ip (design/code/test specs, and the like.
+![x]  development of technological strategies &mdash; job priority technological documentation for internal use/ip (design/code/test specs, and the like.

 Which Activities Are Not SR&ED